xtekky/gpt4free/README.md

 By the way, thank you so much for `5k` stars and all the support!!

+## Announcement
+Dear  Gpt4free Community,

+I want to thank you for your interest in and support of this project, which I only intended to be for entertainment and educational purposes; I had no idea it would end up being so popular.

+I'm aware of the concerns about the project's legality and its impact on smaller sites hosting APIs.
+I take these concerns seriously and plan to address them.

+Here's what I'm doing to fix these issues:

+1. Removing APIs from smaller sites: To reduce the impact on smaller sites, I have removed their APIs from the repository.
+Please shoot me a dm if you are an owner of a site and want it removed.

+2. Commitment to ethical use: I want to emphasize my commitment to promoting ethical use of language models.
+I don't support any illegal or unethical behavior, and I expect users to follow the same principles.

+Thank you for your support and understanding.
+I appreciate your continued interest in gpt4free and am committed to addressing your concerns.

+Sincerely,
+xtekky

 ## Table of Contents
 | Section | Description | Link | Status |